Idea

 Wrap Up

-The decision between an instructional design specialist or generalist for your project can be daunting.
+Choosing between an instructional design specialist or a generalist for your project can be daunting.
 With the information from this post, you should be able to evaluate your needs properly.
-Once you know the scope and timeline of the project, as well as the budget and target audience, that will help you make a better decision.
+Once you know the scope and timeline of the project, as well as the budget and target audience, you’ll be able to make the best decision.

 Consider the pros and cons of working with an instructional design specialist or generalist.
-By following these guidelines and steps project managers, change managers, and company leaders can make an informed decision and choose wisely between an instructional design specialist or generalist for their training project.
+By following these guidelines and steps, project managers, change managers, and company leaders can make informed decisions and choose wisely between an instructional design specialist or a generalist for their training project.

-If you’re still not sure what the right solution is for you, we’re always happy to help you along.
-If you come prepared with answers to some of the questions we proposed then we might be able to provide valuable guidance in less than 30 minutes.
+If you’re still unsure what the right solution is for you, we’re always happy to help.
+If you come prepared with answers to some of the questions we proposed, then we might be able to provide valuable guidance in less than 30 minutes.

 Leave a Comment